 - If your mobile traffic has dropped, examine your site's Mobile Usability report.

-- If your traffic for specific countries is low, ensure that you have enabled any hreflang implementation correctly, and that you haven't accidentally set your site targeting incorrectly.
+- If your traffic for specific countries is low, ensure that you have enabled any hreflang implementation correctly.

 - If traffic to a specific page has dropped, use the URL Inspection tool.
 The tool has detailed troubleshooting information.
 Among the most common issues: